-TL;DR: Swiss canton taxes vary enormously.
-A married expat on CHF 200,000 pays ~CHF 28,000/yr in Zug but ~CHF 56,000 in Geneva — a CHF 28,000 annual difference.
-Zug and Schwyz consistently top the low-tax rankings.
-The right choice depends on your income, family situation, employer location, and lifestyle.
-This guide compares 2026 rates and helps you decide.
+TL;DR: Swiss canton taxes vary enormously — a married expat earning CHF 200,000 pays ~CHF 28,000/yr in Zug versus ~CHF 56,000 in Geneva, a CHF 28,000 annual gap.
+Zug and Schwyz top the low-tax rankings and both sit within 40 minutes of Zurich by direct train.
+This 2026 guide compares all key cantons, breaks down the best municipalities within each one, and gives you a practical checklist for making the move.

-Switzerland's federal structure means income taxes hit you at three levels simultaneously: federal, cantonal, and municipal.
-Federal rates are uniform across the country.
-But cantonal and municipal rates are set independently by each of Switzerland's 26 cantons — and the variation is staggering.
+Switzerland's tax system hits you at three levels simultaneously: federal, cantonal, and municipal.
+Federal tax is uniform — every resident pays the same rate regardless of where they live.
+Cantonal and municipal rates are set independently by each of Switzerland's 26 cantons, and the variation is staggering.

-For an expat with the flexibility to choose where to live, picking the right canton is one of the single biggest financial levers available.
-The difference between Zug and Geneva for a CHF 300,000 household income can exceed CHF 50,000 per year.
-Over a ten-year assignment, that is half a million francs — enough to fund a comfortable retirement.
+For an expat with the flexibility to choose where to register, picking the right canton is one of the single largest financial levers available.
+The difference between Zug and Geneva on a CHF 300,000 household income can exceed CHF 50,000 per year — enough to fully fund a comfortable Swiss retirement over a decade-long assignment.

 A family earning CHF 200,000 pays approximately CHF 28,000 in taxes in Zug but CHF 56,000 in Geneva city — a CHF 28,000/year difference, or CHF 280,000 over a decade.
 Both cantons offer world-class expat infrastructure.
 Only one lets you keep that money.